SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

-The structure defines a single initializer, ``init``, with no parameters, which initializes the stored temperature with a value of ``32.0`` (the freezing point of water when expressed in the Fahrenheit scale).
+The structure defines a single initializer, ``init``, with no parameters, which initializes the stored temperature with a value of ``32.0`` (the freezing point of water in degrees Fahrenheit).

 .. _Initialization_DefaultPropertyValues: